Staten Island Greenbelt

 Get Oriented

-Fungi and wildflowers can be found along with Spring Peepers, Gray Tree Frogs and other amphibians.
-White-tailed Deer are now recent immigrants in the Greenbelt and are encountered while walking the trails.
+Fungi and wildflowers can be found along with Spring Peepers, Gray Tree Frogs, and other amphibians.
+White-tailed Deer are often encountered while walking the trails.

 Look for the Acadian Flycatcher in June in the moister parts of the park near the swamp and just west of the swamp beyond a glacial hill of the moraine.
 Acadian Flycatchers are quite vocal but it requires some patience to locate the birds.